Pr0teus/BROS/README.md

     * description: What you can derive from the returns.
     * kind:
         * URL: the URL you should go to get information
-        * whastapp: the WhatsApp number
+        * whatsapp: the WhatsApp number
         * SMS: the SMS number
     * captcha: if there is a captcha
     * inputs: A list of fields that are necessary to grab the information (See data definitions)